cben/huppoid/README.md

 > **=> https://cben.github.io/huppoid/huppa.html**

-[Dev note: huppa.py is loaded via XHR which may not work from a `file://` local checkout, a web server is needed.]
 Alas Brython turned out waaay slower than the 2009 version (even with Moore's law?!), but oh well.
 (If I were to write it now, I'd have used something with 1:1 translation to JS such as Coffeescript or Rapydscript, or just raw JS.
 And WebGL.)